cboettig/labnotebook/_posts/2013-06-06-what-I-look-for-in-software-papers.md

 }
 ```

 calling an existing library function like `optim` that has a whole host of very useful optional arguments that have a significant impact on how the algorithm functions.
-Whenever you a rich function like `optim`, please have the courtesy to make it's arguments avaiable to future users and developers through your function call.
+Whenever you a rich function like `optim`, please have the courtesy to make it's arguments available to future users and developers through your function call.
 Yes, most users will just want the default arguments, (or your default arguments, if different), and that can be handled just fine by providing default values as optional arguments.
-R has a fantastic mechansim for this exact issue: the `...` argument.
+R has a fantastic mechanism for this exact issue: the `...` argument.
 The above code could be fixed simply by using:

 ```{r}
 f <- myfunction(f, p, ...){